Index To All Five Chapters

 The word Pentecostal is derived from Pentecost which is when the Holy Spirit descended upon Christ's followers.
 Pentecostals are charismatic, that is a type of Christian who emphasizes personal religious experiences and manifestation of the gifts of the Holy Spirit such as healing, speaking in tongues and prophesying.

-Later when Parham started a Bible training school in Houston William Seymour, the son of a former slave, was one of his students.
-To cut a long story short, Seymour eventually wound up in Los Angeles where his preaching sparked the three-year-long Azusa Street "revival" in 1906.
-It was characterized by strange frenetic movements, incoherent babble, people falling over and making strange animal noises, and non-stop hysterical laughter.
-Sin was never acknowledged, repented of, nor renounced.
-All participants seemed to care about was the spectacular and an ecstatic experience which they attributed to having received the "Holy Ghost".
-Nary a thought was given to serious, exegetical study of the written Scriptures.
+| The three year long Azusa Street was characterized by strange frenetic movements, incoherent babble, people falling over and making strange animal noises, and non-stop hysterical laughter.
+Sin was never acknowledged, repented of, nor renounced and nary a thought was given to serious, exegetical study of the written Scriptures.
 (Unfortunately, the same outlandish behavior is often seen in Evangelical/charismatic gatherings today).

 The Latter Rain

-Regardless of the fact that many Christians caught up in the Restoration/Dominion movement would deny any involvement with Latter Rain teachings (some have probably never even heard of the movement), it is where Kingdom Theology in all it's forms originated.
 Based on Joel 2:23, it was believed that the outpouring of the Holy Spirit on Pentecost was the "former rain" that established the Church.
 The "latter rain" would be when the Lord once again poured out His spirit to usher in the last great harvest at the end of the age.

-Very importantly, Branham taught about "God's Seventh Church Age" that immediately preceded the manifestation of God's Kingdom and is credited as "a principal architect of restorationist thought".
+Very importantly, Branham taught about "God's Seventh Church Age" that immediately preceded the manifestation of God's Kingdom and is credited as "a principal architect of restorationist thought

 Faced with the fact that the Pentecostal movement as a whole was drying up, the leaders and students at Sharon who were seeking a restoration of end-time miracle power saw Branham's meetings as a possible outpouring of the Holy Spirit.
 Branham's teaching about the beginning of the seventh age of the church that would prepare the way for Christ's return and his supposed healings convinced the people from Sharon that an apostolic renewal was about to occur.
 They even had Branham lay hands on them.

-The article is based an interview with the late Alfred Pohl in February 21, 1990 which was published in O Timothy magazine, Volume 7, Issue 4, 1990.
+See William Branham's Bogus Healings by David Cloud.
+The article is based a February 21, 1990 interview with the late Alfred Pohl who at that time, was a leader in a Pentecostal denomination and a teacher in their Bible college.
 In the interview Alfred Pohl recounted his experiences in a healing campaign with William Branham.
-At that time, Pohl was a leader in a Pentecostal denomination and a teacher in their Bible college.
 The duplicity and heresy he witnessed in the Branham healing campaign was a major step toward his leaving Pentecostalism.
 HERE

 When they returned to the school they began a period of fasting and prayer.
 On February 12, 1948 (the day after a female student prophesied that a great worldwide revival was about to begin) the Holy Spirit supposedly fell with "great power".